Rejection or welcome: Transgender Catholics encounter both | WTOP News

 “I lost some really good friends,” said his mother, JoEllen Musselman.
 “I felt I was constantly making apologies to people, and I got tired of that.”

-After embracing the faith as a convert, she now has mixed feelings.
-Though determined to remain active in the church, she remains skeptical about the topmost Catholic leaders.
+After embracing Catholicism as a convert after her marriage, she now has mixed feelings.
+Though determined to remain active in the church and advocate for greater inclusivity, she remains skeptical about the topmost Catholic leaders.

 “They’re flawed,” she said.
 “If it wasn’t for Christ, the church would collapse, because we humans screw everything up.”

+On one hand, he has personally ministered to trans Catholics, receiving them in the Vatican and encountering them as an archbishop in Argentina, and he has said the Catholic Church must accompany them.
+However, he has repeatedly denounced “gender theory” and what he calls the “ideological colonization” in some schools that teaches children they can change their biological sex at will.

+Francis spoke at length on the issue during a 2016 press conference, stressing the need to avoid “gender ideology” but reasserting the need to minister to trans Catholics.
+“But please don’t say ‘The pope sanctifies trans!’
+Please!”

-Luisa Derouen, the retired nun, who has ministered to more than 250 transgender people since she began in 1999, received permission from her superiors in 2014 to write about that work.
+Luisa Derouen, the retired nun who has ministered to more than 250 transgender people since 1999, received permission from her superiors in 2014 to write about that work.
 But that was on condition she not identify herself or her congregation, the Dominican Sisters of Peace.
 She did so under a pseudonym, which she ultimately abandoned in 2018 to publicly speak out on behalf of trans people and “give witness to their dignity and worth as human beings.”

 In a recent interview, Derouen said friction over transgender inclusion is likely to intensify.